3JTechno/Project-1/README.md

 ![Tetris](https://user-images.githubusercontent.com/39668354/51074298-7ddb0080-1675-11e9-951f-ef79bae2d7b8.png)

-You can find a hosted version here ----> [3jtechno.github.io/Project-1](https://3jtechno.github.io/Project-1/)
+You can find a hosted version here ----> [3jtek.github.io/Project-1](https://3jtek.github.io/Project-1/)

 ---

 ### Overview
-This application is based on the classic Tetris game from 1984 programmed the Russian game designer Alexey Pajitnov.
+This application is based on the classic Tetris game from 1984 programmed by the Russian game designer Alexey Pajitnov.

 The player controls the movements of falling shapes and try to place them in order to create lines.
 Each line created will then disappear freeing space for the player.
 The goal is to create as many lines as possible without running out of space.

 A MultiPlayer option has also been implemented allowing two players to play simultaneously against each other on the same computer.
-The rules are the same than for the single player mode at the expection that,  each time a player clear a line, a new line is added to the opponent's grid enhancing the interaction and improving the competition between the two players.
+The rules are the same than for the single player mode at the expection that,  each time a player clears a line, a new line is added to the opponent's grid enhancing the interaction and improving the competition between the two players.

 ---